15 years, 7 countries and 3 continents later, I call myself an eternal expat.

 Until the very last second, I wasn’t sure if I would go.
 I berated myself for making this incredulous plan to begin with.
 Deciding in theory to take a few kid-free days to ourselves to celebrate our 10th wedding anniversary seemed like a good idea at the time.
 My...read more

 Languages fascinate me.
 But from as far as I can remember, I took the ability to speak more than 1 language completely for granted.
-It wasn’t until I became an expat and met my husband-to-be and built a life around speaking and hearing at least 4 foreign...read more
+It wasn’t until I became an expat and met my husband-to-be and built a life around speaking and hearing at least 4 foreign languages...read more

 My Italian story starts with an Italian boy of course.
 Our first encounter was at a student orientation meeting in a university class, in the Southern English city of Brighton.
 When I asked him where he was from, he said to me with a grin “I’m Italian.”
 With a name...read more